Hampi Travel Guide 2025: 2-Day Itinerary, Top Attractions & Stays

 Coracle Ride – Floating Through Time

-There are three great spots for this ride.
-The first, behind Virupaksha Temple near Kodanda Rama Temple, is popular among tourists.
+There are a few popular spots for this ride.
+The first is behind Virupaksha Temple near Kodanda Rama Temple, where most tourists get their first taste of this unique adventure.

-For those seeking a quieter, more immersive ride, Nava Vrindavana on the Kishkindha side, along the way to Kamalapur, is perfect.
-Here, the only sounds accompanying your journey are the rhythmic splash of oars, the murmur of flowing water, and the distant calls of birds.
+For a quieter escape, head to Nava Vrindavana on the Kishkindha side, where the only sounds are the splash of oars, the flow of water, and the calls of birds.
+It’s a more meditative experience, away from the crowds.

 Coracles at Sanapur Lake—Hampi’s heritage floating on ripples of time.